Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 real host checks anymore.
 Therefore the PerfDataWriter will only write service performance data files.

 ## Commands

-Unlike in Icinga 1.x there are 3 different command types in Icinga 2: CheckCommand, NotificationCommand, EventCommand.
+Unlike in Icinga 1.x there are 3 different command types in Icinga 2:
+`CheckCommand`, `NotificationCommand` and EventCommand`.

-Previously it was possible to accidently use e.g. a notification command as event handler, generating problems with macro resolution and so on.
+For example in Icinga 1.x it is possible to accidently use a notification command as an event handler which might cause problems depending on which macros are used in the notification command.

-In Icinga 2 those types are separated and will generate an error on configuration validation if used in the wrong context.
+In Icinga 2 these command types are separated and will generate an error on configuration validation if used in the wrong context.

-While Icinga 2 still supports the complete command line in command objects, it's also possible to encapsulate all arguments into double quotes and passing them as array to the 'command_line' attribute i.e. for better readability.
+While Icinga 2 still supports the complete command line in command objects, it's also possible to encapsulate all arguments into double quotes and passing them as array to the `command_line` attribute i.e. for better readability.

-It's also possible to define default (argument) macros for the command itsself which can be overridden by a service (argument) macro.
+It's also possible to define default (argument) macros for the command itself which can be overridden by a service (argument) macro.